omarkhammad/major-project/proposal.md

 - Falling blocks can be swapped out
 - Falling blocks show an outline on where they are projected to fall
 - Holding a movement button down speeds up the movement
+- Have visual effects as the player begins loosing